k2s/sysadmin/login.testrun.org/README.md

 This didn't work yet, I had to re-add the toolchain to cargo: `rustup toolchain install nightly-2019-08-13-x86_64-unknown-linux-gnu` and rebuild the service with npm i.
-I also deleted the 300MB file (see "Avoid full disks", above).

-Finally I had to realize that 5GB were not enough space to build the project, and that we needed to move to a bigger machine.
+Then pabz did some magic and changed the project so it takes much less build space.
+Now it works fine again.

 ## Unattended Upgrades